Double Tapping Investigation Report

 In order to perserve the lifespan of your keypad and prevent double-tapping, we recommend swapping switches with care and not use excessive force.
 Check if the pins are straight before inserting into the sockets.

-Our latest product, Tap Trio, has implemented some new manufacturing techniques like soldering reinforcements and thicker PCB materials to make it more durable.
-We think this solved double-tapping issues as we have not gotten any reports of double-tapping issues from Tap Trios.
-We are looking at potential ways of implementing the new manufacturing process to Sim Pads.
+Our latest product, Tap Trio and Tap Duo, has implemented some new manufacturing techniques like soldering reinforcements, thicker PCB materials, and Kailh Gen. 2 sockets to make it more durable.
+We think this solved double-tapping issues as we have not gotten any reports of double-tapping issues from Tap Trios/Duos.
+Due to design limitations, we cannot add these enhancements to the Sim Pad line.

-This report was conducted and written by the Momokai Team with the help of mechanical keyboard and Kailh engineers.
+This report was conducted and written by the Momokai Team with the help of mechanical keyboard and engineers from Kailh.